coinrange/Hebe-Web/README.md

 Users can create their own exclusive projects on RangeCoin and conduct secure and fast peer-to-peer transactions on the RangeCoin asset exchange built into the system.
 This eliminates the need to transfer assets or place trust in an external agency or business.

 Monetary system:
 The RangeCoins currency system allows users to create and trade their custom currencies.
-At the same time, as a specific class of assets, currency will have a number of additional features, such as the ability to use HebeToken to maintain its stable value.
+At the same time, as a specific class of assets, currency will have a number of additional features, such as the ability to use RangeCoin to maintain its stable value.

 Data Cloud:
 The RangeCoin data cloud is a decentralized data storage system that provides tamper-resistant timestamps.
 This allows legal records (such as contracts) to be embedded in the blockchain and gives absolute accuracy to when they were created.

 Voting system:
 Decentralized systems and organizations need a means to reach consensus.
 The RangeCoin voting system is part of the RangeCoin account control system, allowing a group of users to approve or reject transactions.
-The results of HebeBlock voting can be used in many ways, depending on the characteristics of the project.
+The results of RangeCoin voting can be used in many ways, depending on the characteristics of the project.

 Account Control:
 RangeCoin accounts can secure digital assets through enhanced multi-signature methods.
 The account owner can set the account to be restricted by the voting system mentioned above, which means that the user can restrict access to the account by some unknown sources or prohibit transactions without the approval of multiple parties.